leleliu008/ndk-pkg/README.md

 updated: 1673684767
 ```

-If a ndk-pkg formula repository is `pinned`, which means it would not be updated.
+If a ndk-pkg formula repository is `pinned`, it would not be updated.

-If a ndk-pkg formula repository is `disabled`, which means ndk-pkg would not search formulas in this formula repository.
+If a ndk-pkg formula repository is `disabled`, it would not be searched.

 ## ndk-pkg formula repository management